perryOnCrack/perryoncrack.github.io/apps/rez.md

 ### Version 1.13 (TBD)

 - New Feature
-    - Private Space support (Android 15+)
+    - Private Space Support (Android 15+)

+- Changes
+    - Profile switching UI has been redesigned.

 - Bug Fixes
     - Quick Launch now properly shrinks to disappearance when pulling up.
+    - Fixed an issue where item animation got triggered randomly.

-- Changes
+- Experimental Feature Changes
-    - Screen Rotation is now default to enable for device with a 3:2 screen
+    - Screen Rotation is now enabled by default and moved to Customizations settings.
-    - is now moved to Customization Settings.
+        - This still only apply to device with a screen aspect ratio of 3:2 or less.

+- Background Changes
     - Minor optimizations for scribble gesture calculation.
+    - App structure, icon pack system &amp; Profile system refactored.

+- Known Bugs
+    - Quick Launch Editor can sometime bugged out when opening it.
+    - Private Space app is not hidden in Quick Launch Editor.

 ### Version 1.12.1-fix1 (2025-03-28)